wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/5-extend-entity-lists-forms.md

 The **Help desk** application that is included in the portal templates contains the following features:

 - **Entity forms** - Enable users to create a new case or edit an existing case.
-These forms use model-driven forms that are defined in a Common Data Service instance with the Dynamics 365 Service app.
+These forms use model-driven forms that are defined in a Dataverse instance with the Dynamics 365 Service app.

    > [!div class="mx-imgBorder"]
    > [![Case entity forms](../media/case-entity-forms.png)](../media/case-entity-forms.png#lightbox)